cositools/cosi-data-challenges/polarization/README.md

   The position angle of the point in $Q-U$ space is defined relative to the $Q>0$ axis and  chosen reference axis (e.g., the IAU convention).

 - **Uncertainties and Confidence Regions**
-  When uncertainties in $Q$ and $U$ are accounted for, they can be displayed as **error ellipses** (specifically circles since Q/I and U/I uncertainties are equal and Gaussian distributed).
+  When uncertainties in $Q$ and $U$ are accounted for, they can be displayed as **error ellipses** (specifically circles since $Q/I$ and $U/I$ uncertainties are equal and Gaussian distributed).
 The size and shape of these ellipses provide a visual sense of the confidence level for the measured polarization state.

 - **Physical Interpretation**
   - A measurement lying far from the origin indicates a high linear polarization fraction.
   - A point lying close to the origin indicates weak (or zero) linear polarization.
-  - To consider a measurement a detection, a 99% C.L. (a (Q/I, U/I) point ~2.575 sigma distance from (0,0)) is required.
+  - To consider a measurement a detection, a 99% C.L. (a ($Q/I$, $U/I$) point ~2.575 sigma distance from (0,0)) is required.

-In practice, Q-U charts are especially helpful for rapidly assessing the **direction** and **degree** of polarization in an observation, and for comparing different datasets (e.g., source vs. background, or different energy bands) in a straightforward 2D representation.
+In practice, $Q-U$ charts are especially helpful for rapidly assessing the **direction** and **degree** of polarization in an observation, and for comparing different datasets (e.g., source vs. background, or different energy bands) in a straightforward 2D representation.